 CO2 is absent in 99.96% of

-the atmosphere, and methane is one part per million, and yet we are encouraged
+the atmosphere, and methane is one millionth, and yet we are encouraged

 to believe that between them the two gases have a controlling effect on the

 climate.
+That means 0.04% and 0.000001 respectfully, which is plainly absurd.
 But it is merely the latest source of tax revenue.

 we are ever to plan ahead for major droughts, measuring the effects of amounts

 is space weather, climatic weather and everyday weather.
-A
+The